-A: Some students mutually request each other as roommates on the Housing Application.
-In all other situations, we use a roommate matching system and Roommate Prefernece Questionnaire in order to determine the most compatible roommate.
-Students will be matched according to academic habits, musical preferences, vistior preferences, etc. It is important that students respond honestly to the questionnaire, as it will have the greatest impact on their housing assignment.
+A: Some students mutually request each other as roommates on the Housing application.
+In all other situations, we use a roommate matching system and lifestyle questionnaire in order to determine the most compatible roommate.
+It is important that students respond honestly to the questionnaire, as it will have the greatest impact on their housing assignment.

 A: Residence Life & Housing staff members are committed to working to meet the housing needs of all students in a nuturing community that values diversity and promotes the dignity of all people.
-If you have special housing needs based on gender identity/expression, please contact Linda Carey or Rebecca Fogerty when you apply for on-campus housing.
+If you have housing needs based on gender identity/expression, please contact Residence Life & Housing at (302) 831-HOME (4663) when you apply for on-campus housing.
 It is easier for us to accomodate your request if you contact our office by the following dates:

 March 31 for returning students, and prior to June 1 for incoming freshman and transfer students.
 There will be more spaces available in a wider variety of locations prior to those dates.

 A: For a sample packing list, please see our online Fall Move-In Guide.
 Students are encouraged to contact their roommate before arriving on campus in order to get acquainted and discuss who will bring the TV, refrigerator, etc. Students should also review the list of items that are not permitted in the residence halls.

 A: A Resident Assistant (RA) is a Residence Life & Housing staff member.
 Normally, there is one RA assigned to live on each floor.
 They are generally upperclass undergraduate students.
 RAs provide advice, assist students with personal matters, refer students to other offices when appropriate, help mediate conflicts among residents, advise Complex Community Councils, and assist with the planning of educational and social programs.
 RAs also enforce policies designed to protect the rights of all individuals in order to maintain an environment conducive to academic pursuits.